jameschapman19/cca_zoo/docs/joss/paper.md

 # Statement of need

-The python ecosystem for multiview learning now provides a few options. `scikit-learn` [@pedregosa2011scikit] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. `pyrcca` [@bilenko2016pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
+The python ecosystem for multiview learning currently provides a few options for implementing CCA and PLS models.
+`scikit-learn` [@pedregosa2011scikit] contains standard implementations of both CCA and PLS for two-view data which plug into their mature API. `pyrcca` [@bilenko2016pyrcca] contains implementations of ridge regularised and kernelized two-view CCA.
 The embed module of `mvlearn` [@perry2020mvlearn] is perhaps the closest relative of our package, containing implementations of ridge regularised and kernelized multi-view CCA.
-They also implement a reference deep CCA using pytorch but its lack of modularity makes it somewhat unflexible for application or development.
+They also implement a reference deep CCA using pytorch but its lack of modularity makes it somewhat unflexible for application to new datadets or development.

 `cca-zoo` extends the existing ecosystem by providing implementations of a number of models for sparse regularised CCA which have found popularity in genetics and neuroimaging where signals are contained in a small subset of variables.